AceDataCloud/OpenAIAPI/docs/openai_responses_api_integration_guide.md

 }
 ```

-You can see that we have also processed the input file, and the results are similar to the above text.
+You can see that we have also processed the input file, and the result is similar to the above text.

 ## Error Handling